marionettejs/backbone.marionette/docs/template.md

 ### jQuery Selector

-If your index page contains a pre-formatted template, you can simply pass in the jQuery selector for it to `template` and Marionette will look it up:
+If your index page contains a template element formatted for Underscore, you can simply pass in the jQuery selector for it to `template` and Marionette will look it up:

 ```javascript
 var Mn = require('backbone.marionette');